ledlaux/pikoPD/docs/manual.md

 When you place a finger or an object in front of the sensor (within a few millimeters), the IR light reflects off the object and hits the receiver.
 The sensor then outputs a voltage based on how much light was reflected.
 Since the CNY70 is produced by multiple manufacturers, many wiring variations and tutorials are available online.

 To use this sensor in a PD patch, connect its output to an ADC pin and add `[r cny @hv_param]` object.

+# Project configuration

+- PikoPD supports hvcc-compatible vanilla PD objects and heavylib objects, such as hv.osc~ and hv.lfo~.
+- All hardware configuration is done using `board.json` file.
+- Check PD patch examples in the folder.
+- The `[s @hv_param]` and `[r @hv_param]` object names must exactly match (case-sensitive) names defined in the config file.
+- The script automatically includes objects present in the patch and ignores unconnected.
+- Debug console if enabled will also output PD `[print]` objects.
+Use it moderately, because it can crash the device.
+- If you change board and MIDI mode or encounter compile-time errors remove the project folder or rename it to rebuild files.
+- If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).
+- Tested on macOS.

 # Polyphonic input